 Mr Wynen also built a raupo warehouse and hotel upstream at the confluence of the Taylor (then Omaka) and Ōpaoa Rivers.
 The warehouse later became a shop.

-When Wynen’s businesses were were joined by Scotsman James Sinclair’s rival shop in 1852, the beginning of modern-day Blenheim was formed.
+When Wynen’s businesses were joined by Scotsman James Sinclair’s rival shop in 1852, the beginning of modern-day Blenheim was formed.

 But Wynen’s story goes much deeper than his role as businessman.